RedisLabs/redislabs-docs/content/rv/quick-setup.md

     or pure RAM Redis database
 <<<<<<< HEAD
 1. The Cloud Account to be used.
 Use the AWS user created above in Step
-    #2 for setting up your RV Cloud Account - hide this step for unification
+    #2 for setting up your Redis Cloud Pro Cloud Account - hide this step for unification
 =======
 >>>>>>> 02954f6...
 Update quick-setup.md
 1. Please provide the required Deployment CIDR - this is an IPv4